Vitamin D: Why Deficiency Is Common—and Supplementation Often Falls Short

 From a clinical standpoint, vitamin D status must be interpreted in context, alongside absorption capacity, cofactor sufficiency, inflammatory burden, and metabolic demand.
 Treating the lab value in isolation often misses the underlying reason vitamin D is not functioning as intended (10).

-For this reason, vitamin D is best evaluated as part of a systems-based assessment, rather than as a standalone deficiency to be corrected numerically.
+For this reason, vitamin D is best evaluated within a systems-based assessment, rather than as a standalone deficiency to be corrected numerically.

 Bringing It All Together: Supporting Vitamin D Regulation, Not Just Levels